yshmarov/yshmarov.github.io/_posts/2020-11-16-ruby-on-rails-heroku-load-production-database-in-development.md

 ---
 layout: post
-title: "Load your Heroku production database in development"
+title: "How to load Heroku production database in development?"
 author: Yaroslav Shmarov
 tags:
 - ruby on rails